rubab1/CleanPhotometry/README.md

  - Label output data entries ( label_output() )
   - Match each remaining output entry with the closest valid (<valid_mag) input entry within matching radius specified by 'tol'.
-Those matched to point source input are labeled '1', everythinb else get '0' label.
+Those matched to point source input are labeled '1', everything else get '0' label.
     Optionally: use sky_soordinates from the simulated images since the images may not be aligned to each other. [(match_in_out(), match_lists(), match_cats() etc.)